Tomb of the Unknown Soldier (France): Rekindling ceremony

 The rekindling of the flame at the Tomb of the Unknown Soldier has taken place at 6:30 every evening since 1923.
 This is performed by one of the veterans' associations.

 Founded in 1925 and declared on 16 October 1930, the association La Flamme sous l'Arc de Triomphe ("The Flame under the Arc de Triomphe") designated General Gouraud, a war-maimed military governor of Paris, as its first president; he held this position until his death in 1946.
+The eternal flame was briefly extinguished during the 1998 World Cup by a drunk tourist.

 In 2022, Lieutenant General Christophe de Saint-Chamas, Governor of Les Invalides, succeeded Bruno Dary as head of the Comité de la Flamme ("Flame Committee"), overseeing the daily rekindling of the flame.

 Linked events

 On 23 August 1927, the execution of the anarchists Sacco and Vanzetti provoked riots in France, Japan, and South Africa.
 In Paris, the tomb was desecrated during the riot; this event was at the origin of the creation of the Croix-de-Feu (Cross of Fire) Political Party.

 On 26 August 1970, a dozen women belonging to the Women's Liberation Movement laid a wreath under the Arc de Triomphe with the inscription: À la femme du Soldat inconnu ("To the wife of the Unknown Soldier").
 Some of the banners displayed on that day had the slogan: Il y a plus inconnu que le soldat inconnu : sa femme ("There is more unknown than the unknown soldier: his wife").
 This was the first media action of the movement.

+On 6 August 2025, a Moroccan man was charged for using Paris' Eternal Flame to light a cigarette.

 In other countries

 The idea of a symbolic Tomb of the Unknown Soldier has spread to other countries.
-In 1921, the United States unveiled its own Tomb of the Unknown Soldier, Portugal its Túmulo do Soldado Desconhecido, and Italy its La tomba del Milite Ignoto.
+In 1921, the United States unveiled their own Tomb of the Unknown Soldier at Arlington National Cemetery in Arlington, Virginia just across the Potomac River from Washington, D.C., while Portugal also unveiled its Túmulo do Soldado Desconhecido, and Italy its La tomba del Milite Ignoto.
 Many other nations have also followed the practice and created their own tombs.